 Bias tape is sold in packages at the fabric store, but lately I have really enjoyed making my own.
 It’s especially satisfying once you learn the continuous method to cut the fabric into bias strips.
 You can get yards of bias tape out of a fat quarter with this method, and you only have to sew two seams!
 Watch the video below or on YouTube here to see how that’s done, or head to this post for written instructions.

 To make double fold tape you would first make single fold tape, then you fold the single fold in half and line up the edges and iron again.
 I don’t use a jig or a tip for this part, it’s not too hard to iron in one fold.

-Wrap the tape to the right side of the fabric and pin, just covering the stitching line with the folded edge.
+Wrap the tape to the wrong side of the fabric and pin, just covering the stitching line with the folded edge of the tape.

 Now have some fun making your own bias tape and using it to add a professional looking finish and a pop of color and pattern to your sewing!
 Until next time, happy sewing.